Obituary: Iris Nan Reamer

 Iris enjoyed time with family, walking, playing cards, ceramics, bowling, dancing and watching Wheel of Fortune.

-Survivors include her children, Debbie Reamer of Austin, TX, Michelle Reamer of Sun Prairie, Sharon Reamer of Salt Lake City, UT, Brian (Carmen) Reamer of Cottage Grove and Lori (Richard) Reamer of Lexington, SC; nine grandchildren and three great-grandchildren.
+Survivors include her children, Debbie Reamer of Austin, Texas, Michelle Reamer of Sun Prairie, Sharon Reamer of Salt Lake City, Utah, Brian (Carmen) Reamer of Cottage Grove and Lori (Richard) Reamer of Lexington, South Carolina; nine grandchildren and three great-grandchildren.

 She was preceded in death by her husband, Howard; her son, Greg; her siblings (Earl, Ruby, Dorothy, Marion, Merlin, Gloria and Harold (infancy).